martppa/omni-mvi/README.md

     ActionContainerHost<ListState, ListEffect, ListAction>,
     OverrideContainerHost<ListState, ListEffect>
 ```
-Once implemented you must override it's container.
+Once implemented you must override its container.
 In order to do it, you can use `buildOverrideContainer()` builder function. `buildOverrideContainer()` will turn any `Container` into an `OverrideContainer`.
 ```kotlin
 override val container = stateContainer(
     initialState = ListState(),